The Lord of the Rings: The Two Towers: Production design

 When Alan Lee joined the project in late 1997, Helm's Deep was the first structure he was tasked to design.
-At 1:35 scale, it was one of the first miniatures built for the film, and was part of the 45-minute video that sold the project to New Line.
+At 1:35 scale, it was one of the first miniatures built for the film, and was part of the 45-minute video that sold the project to New Line Cinema.
 It was primarily drawn from an illustration Lee had once done for the book, though the curved wall featured in the film was proposed by fellow illustrator and designer John Howe.
 Used in the film for wide shots, Jackson also used this miniature to plan the battle, using 40,000 toy soldiers.

 Helm's Deep, a pivotal part of the film's narrative, was built at Dry Creek Quarry with its gate, a ramp, and a wall, which included a removable section as well as the tower on a second level.
 A 1:4-scale miniature of Helm's Deep that ran 50 ft wide was used for forced perspective shots, as well as the major explosion sequence.

 The film explores the armies of Middle-earth.
 John Howe was the basic designer of the evil forces of Middle Earth, with the Uruk-hai being the first army approved by Jackson.
 Howe also designed a special crossbow for the Uruk-Hai characters, which was significant because it did not require external tools to rearm.
-This design was the realization of a 16th-century manuscript.
 Also created were 100 Elven suits of armour, for which emphasis was placed on Autumnal colours due to the theme of Elves leaving Middle-earth.
 Two hundred and fifty suits were also made for the Rohirrim.
 The designs for Rohan were based on Germanic and Anglo-Saxon patterns, with most of the weapons designed by John Howe and forged by Peter Lyon.
 Each sword took 3 to 6 days to make.

 The exterior of the Rohirrim's capital of Edoras, including its thatched roofs, took six months to build on Mount Sunday.
 The interior of the buildings doubled as offices and lunch halls.
 The interior of the Hall of Edoras was filmed at Stone Street Studios with tapestries designed by Lee, and Théoden's wooden throne was partly created by his daughter.
-Hill endured heavy make-up for the possession scene where his skin was pulled back and released for increased wrinkles.
-Dourif shaved off his eyebrows and put potato flakes as dandruff in his hair for unnerving effect.

 Through Frodo and Sam's story, the film also provides a look at Mordor and Gondor.
 Barad-dûr is fully seen in a tracking shot, a design which Howe called a mockery of Gothic Cathedrals.
 He and Lee created the Black Gate (though a typo in the script made the miniature into two) and Osgiliath, a ruined city reflecting London during the Blitz or Berlin in 1945.
 The set on a backlot was based around a bridge and reused some of Moria.